Who will be the next Apple CEO when Tim Cook retires?

 Image credit: MacRumors (Photo of Eddy Cue)

 Craig Federighi, who oversees thousands of engineers pushing out software upgrades each year, is seen by some as having the charisma and technical chops to take on the role of CEO.
-While he has dismissed speculation that he might rise to the top job, Kevin Lynch or Sebastien Marineau-Mes could step into his current role if he did.
+He's consistently been a favorite with fans, and actually, there has been discussion that in an ideal world, Craig would be the next CEO of Apple.
+(Speaking personally, I really want to see Craig as the next CEO — he's got such a strong stage presence, personality and leadership qualities that make him so much more than just a 'numbers guy' like the current CEO).
+Anyways, while he has dismissed speculation that he might rise to the top job, Kevin Lynch or Sebastien Marineau-Mes could step into his current role if he did.
 John Giannandrea, an AI and machine learning expert, is trying to make such technology a core competency at Apple, but he is a relative newcomer to the company and runs a minor aspect of it, making his chances of becoming CEO less likely.

-Image credit: Apple Inc. (Photo of Craig Federighi)
+Image credit: 9to5Mac (Photo of Greg Joswiak)Greg Joswiak

 Greg Joswiak, the longest-serving Apple employee on Cook's executive team, was promoted to senior vice president last year, and he has been part of Apple's innermost circle of product managers for many years.
 While he is not seen as having the technical expertise of some of the other potential candidates, he is considered a competent manager.